 When you purchase overseas travel insurance, the best outcome is when you don't have to make a claim.
-But in the event where you need to, Mozo makes it easy for you to get your head round the process.
+But in the event where you need to, Mozo makes it easy for you to get your head around the process.
 Just follow these simple steps:

 - Where's your overseas travel insurance policy number?
-Keep track of all travel documents so that if you need to make a claim, you'll know where find it.
+Keep track of all travel documents so that if you need to make a claim, you'll know where to find it.

 - Make your claim online to save time.
 Just visit your insurer's website to start your insurance claim journey.